podipo/skella/README.md

 # Skella: a front end foundation

-This is a basic web project skeleton that uses the Node ecosystem of Javascript libraries to generate the static files that make up the front end of a dynamic web sites.
-You should be able to serve the output of skella from any front end process like [nginx](http://nginx.org/) and to integrate skella with back end web stacks like [Django](https://www.djangoproject.com/), [Negroni](https://github.com/codegangsta/negroni), [Flask](http://flask.pocoo.org/), one of the Node engines.
+This is a basic web project skeleton that uses the Node ecosystem of Javascript libraries to generate the static files that make up the front end of dynamic web sites.
+You can serve the output of skella from any front end process like [nginx](http://nginx.org/) and you can easily integrate skella with back end web stacks like [Django](https://www.djangoproject.com/), [Negroni](https://github.com/codegangsta/negroni), [Flask](http://flask.pocoo.org/), or one of the Node engines.

-One of the main features of skella is the Living Style Library (still somewhat TBD) which contains examples of all styles and components in the system.
+One of the main features of skella is the Living Style Library (still somewhat TBD) which contains examples of the styles and components in the system.

 # Technologies

-[NPM](https://www.npmjs.org/) installs our front end development tools like [LESS](http://lesscss.org/) and [mustache](https://github.com/janl/mustache.js).
+[NPM](https://www.npmjs.org/) installs the development tools like [LESS](http://lesscss.org/) and [mustache](https://github.com/janl/mustache.js).

-[Bower](http://bower.io/) installs the front end libraries like [Bootstrap](http://getbootstrap.com/) and [Backbone](http://backbonejs.org/).
+[Bower](http://bower.io/) installs the production libraries like [Bootstrap](http://getbootstrap.com/) and [Backbone](http://backbonejs.org/).

 [Grunt](http://gruntjs.com/) ties it all together.